m2kelly/triocontext/README.rst

 This study was conducted after Frigola et al (2017) paper "Reduced mutation rate in exons due to differential mismatch repair".

 We employed the code shared by Frigola et al. (2017) as a basis of our own code to ensure comparability of the main analysis.
 Therefore, the structure and documentation of this repository highly resembles its structure.
-However, it has been highly modified and brand-new code has been added as new analysis were made.
+However, it has been highly modified and brand-new code has been added as new analysi es were made.

 We want to thank the Barcelona biomedical genomic lab for sharing the software code, specially to the authors involved in Frigola et al (2017).
 Please, check Frigola et al (2017) paper's repository at https://bitbucket.org/bbglab/intron_exon_mutrate for more information.